calsaviour/sdc/TermOne/CarND-Behavioral-Cloning-P3/submission/writeup_report.md

 Training data provided by Udacity was split to a ratio of 80:20.
 80% for training and 20% for validation.

-### Data Processing

-1.The images was cropped top 70 pixels and bottom 25 pixels as suggested by the tutorial in the video 2.Images were also augemented by flipping it 180 degrees 3.Augmented measurements were also added by negating the values.

-This increasees the training dataset

 ### Architecture and Training Documentation

 #### 1. Solution Design Approach